-WannaCry ransomware forced NHS staff to cancel thousands of appointments and operations last month, as it spread through hospital networks across the country.
+WannaCry ransomware forced NHS staff to cancel thousands of appointments and operations last month.

 But the Chartered Institute for IT has claimed in a new report that the attack could have been averted, if trusts had spent more time skilling up their staff and working with accredited security experts.